Changissnz/selfinterest/README.md

 metaphorically tossed aside into the abysses of the nullified obsolete.
 Some examples of human practices are necessary to shed light on the notion of the artificial axiom not being automatic.
-Money is not automatically distributed to those in poverty, unless say, the state, based on the will of its people, decides to.
+Money is not automatically distributed to those in poverty, but the state, based on the will of its people, could take the effort to.
 Poverty is strongly associated with vice, encouraging crimes such as robbery and murder for capital, and as such, any developed society recognizes poverty as a chief detriment, against every one's self-interest.
 Yet, those in poverty are not automatically given enough capital to persist in the way